NCGAS/de-novo-transcriptome-assembly-pipeline/Project_Carbonate/input_files/README.md

 ```
 __MAKE SURE YOU USE ">>" and not ">" - you will lose data if you use only one arrow!!!__

-Then, run the RunTrinity.normalization.sh script.
+- Then, run the RunTrinity.normalization.sh script.

+`bash RunTrinity.normalization.sh`

-This will output two files to this directory, left-norm.fq and right-norm.fq.
+- This will output two files to this directory, left-norm.fq and right-norm.fq.
-These will be used for all downstream analyses.
+- These will be used for all downstream analyses.

 Using normalization reduces time, resources, etc without any real loss of information.